MonashDeepNeuron/HPP/src/chapter5/concepts.md

 [Example](https://www.godbolt.org/z/vcGW1qPY9)

 > Note: We've applied concepts at the user definition level for classes.
 These concepts [ideas] can be applied to template functions as well.
 They are also the basic for defining your own concepts.

-## Assignment 2

-Having learnt about classes, templates and concepts I want you to reimplement your `Triple` class so that it behaves more like a standard type and has a more sophisticated implementation and interface.
-Similar to Assignment 1, you will submit using a pull request on GitHub to this repo.

-### Requirements

-- Must be templated for a single type `T`
-- A way to add two points of different `T`
-- A way to subtract two points of different `T`
-- A way to multiply a point by a scalar of different `T`
-- A way to divide a point by a scalar of different `T`
-- A way to be print a formatted output using `std::cout`
-- Using concepts ensure that `T` satisfies only:
-  - `std::integral`
-- or
-  - `std::floating_point`
-- or
-  - `T` and `U` support
-    - `T + U`
-    - `T - U`
-    - `U * T`
-    - `T / U`
-  - and doesn't support
-    - `is_pointer`
-    - `is_reference`
-    - `is_enum` etc.
-- and
-  - `T` supports `<<` to an `std::ostream`

-> Note: Let me know if the concept requirements are confusing

-### Bonus

-- A way to be created using input from `std::cin`
-- Allow three different type parameter; say `T`, `U` and `V` for the member variables while still maintaining the base requirements [hard]

-### Submitting

-You can use Godbolt or bpt to build and test your struct.
-Once you have created your implementation:

-- clone this repo using `git clone https://github.com/MonashDeepNeuron/HPP.git`.
-- create a new branch using `git checkout -b triple/<your-name>`.
-- create a folder in the `/content/chapter5` directory called `submissions/<your-name>`.
-- Copy your mini project into this directory (bpt setup, cmake scripts etc.) with a `README.md` or comment in the code on how to run the program (verify it still works).
-There is a sample header file in `/templates` that you can use.
-- Go to <https://github.com/MonashDeepNeuron/HPP/pulls> and click 'New pull request'.
-- Change the branches in the drop down so that your branch is going into `main` and `Create new pull request.
-- Give the pull request a title and briefly describe what you were able to implement and any struggles you had.
-- On the right side-panel, under the 'Assignees' section, click the cog and assign me.
-- Click 'Create pull request' and I'll take it from there.

-> Note: If you created a GodBolt instance, put the link in a comment at the top of the file (under your copy comments).
-This is generated by clicking the `share` button in the top-right-most corner of the webpage and clicking the 'short link' option.

-This, ideally should be submitted before our meetup on 18/01/2023.
-Please note that I will be asking each of you a few questions about how you went and your thought processes in throughout the implementation.